sydney-rd/NASA-Trivia/README.md

 (WORK IN PROGRESS)

 Intially - this project was a front-end utilizing another classmates backend API - hip hop trivia.
 Fetching trivia questions and answers from his API.
-As I no longer have access to his link, I am re-creating this project to the below.
+As I no longer have access to his link, I am re-creating this project below.
 Please see it's deployed link for an idea of how it will look:

 I created an Astronomy Trivia game utilizing my NASA API which fetches data from NASA's Astronomy Picture of the Day.